I work limited hours in my business so it should be worth more, right?

 It may go without saying that a business where an owner works fewer hours to produce the same level of profit is going to tend to be both more marketable and valuable.
 Who doesn’t want to work less and make the same amount of money or more?

 However, as a business broker I see that most small and lower mid-market business owners work long hours, so if you are the rare exception who works limited hours, some business buyers will be skeptical of that claim, and will wonder “does the business owner really only work 10 hours per week, or is it closer to 40?”

-- Don't hang around at the business when you aren't working.
+Don't hang around at the business when you aren't working.
 It's not unusual for a business owner that doesn't have to work much in their business to still go to their office and spend part of the day dealing with other business and personal interests.
-Perhaps they spend an hour a day talking on the phone to family and friends, read the paper for 45 minutes, spend time looking for real estate investments, monitor a personal stock portfolio, etc. The problem with doing all of these activities at the office within a year or two of selling is that while you know that you are only working 10 hours a week, your employees, vendors, and customers see you at the business in what appears to be a full-time capacity.
+Perhaps they spend an hour a day talking on the phone to family and friends, read the paper for 45 minutes, spend time looking for real estate investments, monitor a personal stock portfolio, call up friends in the industry, etc. The problem with doing all of these activities at the office within a year or two of selling is that while you know that you are only working 10 hours a week, your employees, vendors, and customers see you at the business in what appears to be a full-time capacity.
 So, during due diligence when a buyer starts trying to verify your claim that you only work 10 hours a week, they will find that others see you there "all the time".
 From a business broker's perspective, if you work limited hours, my suggestion would be that 12-24 months in advance of when you want to start marketing your business, that you be very disciplined about only being at your business when you are doing work related to the business.